lslumass/HyresBuilder/README.md

 ### for a set of sequence:
 To quickly build a series of peptides, one can run:
 `python bactch_example.py idps.seq`
-the first line in idps.seq gives the peptide names (also used as the pdb file name), and then the sequence in one line.
+the first line in idps.seq gives the peptide names (also used as the pdb file name), and then the sequence following.

 ### then:
 To obtain psf file and further run simulation on OpenMM, please follow these [instructions](https://github.com/wayuer19/HyRes_GPU).